Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 `v-model` is a special HTML attribute, in Vue it's called a directive, that we add to regular HTML.
 It tells Vue to bind something from the component's state, in this case `message`, to the HTML node.
 This is used by Vue and it won't effect our HTML.
 It's similar to how you can use `data-attribute-name="some value"` on any HTML node and you make use of that how you wish with JavaScript's queryselector.

 In the browser you'll see the message is rendered in the input field and above it.
 As you start to type in the input field, you will see Vue automatically update the text above it.
 This is called 2-way binding.

+<article-image src="blog/getting-started-with-vue/Hello-You.png" alt="Hello You! rendered in the browser with Dev Tools open" ></article-image>

 Vue is handling the input change events in the background and updating the HTML with the newly entered text!
 This takes away the manual JS we would usually write to set-up event listeners and then update the HTML.
 I've managed to half the size of a vanialla JS file using Vue instead.
 It also made the code a lot easier to read.